+In 2019, the Department developed the “How Do We Know” Initiative as a resource for districts and schools to understand and implement the evidence-based interventions criteria under ESSA.
+This website, maintained by DESE’s Office of Planning and Research, explains the criteria, builds district and school capacity to select evidence-based strategies and interventions, and offers guidance for districts and schools to measure impact of evidence-based strategies on their own.
+While some research articles are provided, the “How Do We Know” Initiative also links to other research repositories such as What Works Clearinghouse, IES REL Networks, and other state clearinghouses.
+Schools that are identified as CSI, TSI, and ATSI are directed to this website through the Sustainable Improvement Planning process for school improvement plans.
+CSDP staff are trained in leveraging the “How Do We Know” Initiative resources to support districts and schools identified as CSI, TSI, and ATSI in selecting and implementing evidence-based strategies in the school improvement efforts.

-In addition, ESE also supports district implementation of evidence-based practices by vetting vendors interested in supporting comprehensive and/or targeted support and intervention schools through its Priority Partner Initiative.
+In addition, DESE also supports district implementation of evidence-based practices by vetting vendors interested in supporting comprehensive and/or targeted support and intervention schools.
 This initiative is aimed at qualifying organizations from a pre-approved list of vendors to support district and school turnaround.
 To be approved to work with Massachusetts comprehensive and targeted support and improvement schools, vendors must provide evidence of a demonstrated track record of effectiveness in accelerating school improvement.
-The Priority Partner Initiative is fully integrated into the state procurement process that requires frequent renewal periods to ensure vendors continue to meet the standards we require for vendors engaging in turnaround work with schools and districts.
+The partner vetting process is fully integrated into the state procurement process that requires frequent renewal periods to ensure vendors continue to meet the standards we require for vendors engaging in turnaround work with schools and districts.

 More Rigorous Interventions.
 Describe the more rigorous interventions required for schools identified for comprehensive support and improvement that fail to meet the State’s exit criteria within a State-determined number of years consistent with section 1111(d)(3)(A)(i) of the ESEA.

+School Redesign Grant

+As described in section 4.3.A., CSI, TSI, and ATSI schools are eligible to apply for school improvement funds through a competitive process called the School Redesign Grant (SRG).
+Eligibility is prioritized for schools that have persistently ranked in the lowest percentiles on our state accountability system year-over-year.
+To receive substantial funding to drive school-based rapid improvement efforts, cohorts of SRG schools are held to a high standard for application, must implement evidenced-based interventions, and are required to commit to receiving intensive support from SSoS staff for three years.

+State Receivership and Alternate Governance Models

 Massachusetts has developed several approaches to intervening in persistently low-performing schools and districts; full state take-over through receivership, vetted educational management organizations to fully manage a school on behalf of districts or the Department, and support to districts in establishing alternative governance structures for specific schools or clusters of schools (such as Innovation Partnership Zones).
 In each instance of a persistently low-performing school or district, we use the approach that best meets their context and unique needs.
-Each district and school engaged in receivership or alternative governance structures receives prioritized assistance, support and monitoring from the Commissioner and other staff from the Department, all aligned to the research-based turnaround practices.
+Each district and school engaged in receivership or alternative governance structures receives prioritized assistance, support and monitoring from the Commissioner and other staff from the Department, all aligned to research-based practices.